PrivateBin/PrivateBin/INSTALL.md

 In the index.php in the main folder you can define a different PATH.
-This is useful if you want to secure your installation and want to move the configuration, data files, templates and PHP libraries (directories cfg, data, lib and tpl) outside of your document root.
+This is useful if you want to secure your installation and want to move the configuration, data files, templates and PHP libraries (directories cfg, data, lib, tpl and tst) outside of your document root.
 This new location must still be accessible to your webserver / PHP process.

 > ### PATH Example ###
 > Your zerobin installation lives in a subfolder called "paste" inside of your